[wpml_language_selector_widget]

 Follicular lymphoma

 Follicular lymphoma is a tumor containing follicle center cells, a combination of centrocytes and centroblasts.2 As it is an indolent tumor, median survival ranges from 8-15 years.
-Watchful waiting and deferment of treatment till the patient has symptoms is an option in patients with advanced FL and remains a standard of care.3 Rituximab alone or in combination with various chemotherapeutic drugs or in combination with immunomodulating agents (eg, lenalidomide) is a first-line treatment.
-PI3K inhibitors have been known to be effective in R/R disease.4 Autologous or allogeneic stem cell transplants may also be considered as consolidation therapy for relapsed disease.
-Table 2 outlines various therapeutic options for R/R FL.1
+Watchful waiting and deferment of treatment until the patient has symptoms is an option in patients with advanced FL and remains a standard of care.3 Rituximab alone or in combination with various chemotherapeutic drugs or in combination with immunomodulating agents (eg, lenalidomide) is a first-line treatment.4

 Patients with indolent lymphomas may have a more aggressive histology when undergoing a relapse, and a biopsy at this stage can help make an appropriate change to the therapy applicable to that histologic state.5